zaikio/zaikio-oauth_client/README.md

 As an alternative build your own concern and use the `zaikio_person_id` from the encrypted cookie within your application as you like.

-For **logout** use: `zaikio.session_path, method: :delete` or build your own controller for deleting the cookie.
+For **logout** use: `zaikio_oauth_client.session_path, method: :delete` or build your own controller for deleting the cookie.

 #### Redirecting

-The `zaikio.new_session_path` which was used for the first initiation of the OAuth flow, accepts an optional parameter `origin` which will then be used to redirect the user at the end of a completed & successful OAuth flow.
+The `zaikio_oauth_client.new_session_path` which was used for the first initiation of the OAuth flow, accepts an optional parameter `origin` which will then be used to redirect the user at the end of a completed & successful OAuth flow.

 ## Use Sandbox for testing